December 17, 2024

 To understand how Expert Intelligence works in practice, let's look at how one company is already successfully implementing this approach.

-The Rise of Global, AI-Driven Expert Platforms
+The Rise of Global, AI-Driven Networks of Experts

 On January 20th, 2019, I watched the NFC Conference Championship at a friend’s house.
 The New Orleans Saints (NOLA’s my roots) were close to clinching their second Superbowl appearance.
 Fate and a bad call would rob them of that chance, but it was a tax commercial that has stuck with me from that day.